 Colposcopy is a safe and straightforward procedure with few side-effects.
 There are no effects on future fertility or pregnancies.
 Colposcopy can be performed safely during pregnancy, although any further treatment to the cervix is usually left until after the baby is born.

 The examination has no major side-effects.
-Rarely women can get a reaction to the antiseptic in one of the dyes, so it is important to let Mr Ind know if you have any allergies.
+Rarely women can get a reaction to one of the dyes, so it is important to let Mr Ind know if you have any allergies.